-I was bouncing up and down on my seat when the bus arrived at New York City’s Port Authority bus terminal, like a restless dog who just found out he was about to be taken for a walk.
+I had been dreaming about visiting New York for a very long time, and I was bouncing up and down on my seat when the bus arrived at New York City’s Port Authority bus terminal.
+Just like a restless dog who just found out he was about to be taken for a walk, I couldn’t wait to go outside and explore.

 I cleaned the drool off the window as the city came into view (OK, maybe I didn’t drool, but you get the idea).